My Vet Says My Cat Or Dog Needs A Special Kidney Diet

 There are other folks who just derive comfort knowing that the quality of the ingredients they feed their pet are the same quality as the ingredients of the food they eat.

 What the optimal diet for dogs and cats with failing kidneys consists of is not yet known.
-Most agree that lower phosphorus content the the most likely to be the most helpful.
+Most agree that lower phosphorus content is likely to be the most helpful.
 It is unlikely that the most desirable food ingredients will be the same as the ones humans with kidney issues do best one (and even what is best for us is heavily debated).

 I mentioned earlier that the phosphorus in plant proteins was less available for absorption than the phosphorus in meat.
 But even meats differ in their phosphorus content.
 A good starting point to learn about that are the tables of the ASIA PACIFIC JOURNAL OF CLINICAL NUTRITION.